 “I like the name.
 I like the way it sounds.
 What does it mean?”
 Taiwo asked.

-“I like it too.
-Like wealth wey no get wahala?”
+“I would have chosen ‘Peaceful wealth’.
+You know, like wealth wey no get wahala?”

 “Did somebody say something about wealth?”
 Femi said, plopping himself onto a perpendicular couch, in between two ladies – neither of which were Ronke.